StarRocks/starrocks/docs/en/deployment/starrocks_on_aws.md

       1. Configure the required parameters.

-         - When you choose to deploy StarRocks into a new VPC, pay attention to the following parameters：
+         - When you choose to deploy StarRocks into a new VPC, pay attention to the following parameters.

              | Type                            | Parameter                 | Required                                             | Description                                                  |
              | ------------------------------- | ------------------------- | ---------------------------------------------------- | ------------------------------------------------------------ |